jeonghanlee/e3-builder/README.md

 ```

 ### IOxOS
+One should access the ESS bitbucket repositories.
+Please check the reference [5].
 ```
 ```

 ### Ethercat (Motion)

+Before it, one should do platform/ethercat first.
+Please follow [platform/ethercat/README.md](.platform/ethercat/README.md).
+One should access the ESS bitbucket repository.
+Please check the reference [5].

 ```
+e3_env $ make ethercat
 ```

 ### LLRF Applications
+One should access the ESS bitbucket, gitlab, or both repositories.
+Please check the reference [5].
 ```
 ```

 ### BI Applications
+One should access the ESS bitbucket, gitlab, or both repositories.
+Please check the reference [5].
 ```
 ```